-PdF.KL/D-VDZex002/22 Methodology of quantitative research
+PdF.KL/D-VDZex002a/22 Methodology of quantitative research

-Educational activities:

-Type of activities: seminar / lecture

-Number of hours:

-per week: per level/semester: 6s / 6s

-Form of the course: combined

 Type, volume, methods and workload of the student - additional information

 Type of activities: lecture + seminar

 Number of hours: 4 hours 3 times per semester, total: 12 hours, combined form

 12 hours of direct teaching; 48 hours of self-study, 30 hours of work on a seminar paper, 30 hours of work on a research plan, 30 hours of preparation for the final test.
 Total: 150 hours

-Teaching methods:

 Explanation of individual topics and discussions, demonstration of examples of current research paradigms, modeling of research plans, modeling of examples of research methods application, discussions on current problems and open questions within quantitative research, critical consideration of research tools selection, making use of original research design solutions, application of critical methodological thinking in evaluating pluses and minuses of research plans.

-Number of credits: 6

-Recommended semester: 2

-Educational level: III.

-Prerequisites:

-Course requirements:

 in-semester assessment (50%) + final assessment (50%)

 In-semester assessment includes elaboration of a seminar paper - a written overview of the use of quantitatively oriented research in relation to the topic of the dissertation thesis (25% of the assessment) and elaboration of a plan for the use of quantitative research design relevant to the topic of their dissertation thesis (25% of the assessment).
 The final assessment includes a final test (50% of the assessment).

-Final grades are awarded based on the scale: